This Is the Coolest Halloween Skull Makeup on the Internet

 "Prominent cheekbones and jawline are the most important part of creating a realistic bone structure and a beautiful skeleton look!"

 Next, Marie moves on to the teeth.
-She used Kat Von D's Ink Eyeliner in Trooper ($20) for ultimate precision.
+She used Kat Von D's Ink Eyeliner in Trooper ($30) for ultimate precision.
 There's no secret to a perfect skeleton grin—just "patience" and "a steady hand," she says.
 Pro tip: Keep makeup remover cotton swabs on hand to correct any slip ups.
-We recommend Too Cool for School Dinoplatz Magic Wand for Lip & Eye Makeup Remover ($8).
+We recommend Sephora's Targeted Eye Remover Swabs ($10).

 Once all the outlines were complete, Marie touched them with the Kat Von D's shadow one more time.
-Then, she filled in all black and white areas with Ben Nye's Magicolor Liquid Paint ($8).
+Then, she filled in all black and white areas with Ben Nye's Magicolour Liquid Paint.
 If you want to go a step further, Marie loves highlighting the white parts of the skull to give off some extra glamor.
-Try Becca's Shimmering Skin Perfector in Pearl ($41).
+Try Becca's Shimmering Skin Perfector in Pearl ($60).

 And there you have it!
 Just a little bit of time, patience, and the right makeup products will earn you the best costume award this Halloween.